elbuchacosk-ops/AltTracker/README.md

 ## License
 Do whatever you want with this.
-No attribution requir
+No attribution required.

 # AltTracker
 A World of Warcraft 3.3.5a (WotLK) addon that shows main character names for alts and highlights banned players in chat and unit frames.